mtrohman/heiswayi.github.io/_posts/2016-05-05-simple-singleton-pattern-using-dotnet-lazy-type.md

 ---
 layout: post
 title: Simple singleton pattern using .NET 4's Lazy type
-description: This singleton pattern is very simple and perform well, best used with time-consuming operation class in C# programming.
+description: Here is a simple singleton pattern to turn your class into a singleton class.
+This singleton pattern is very simple and perform well, best use with time-consuming operation class in C# programming.
 keywords: singleton pattern, .net 4, laziness, lambda expression
 tags: [Singleton, CSharp]
 comments: true
 ---

-Nowadays, most of the Microsoft .NET based applications are using .NET 4 or higher.
-When talking about singleton pattern, this way of implementation is my favorite - using the `System.Lazy<T>` type.
+Recently, most of Microsoft .NET based applications are using .NET 4 or higher.
+There are debates around saying either singleton is an anti-pattern or not and mostly said yes when it is overused.
+However, there are times where it is useful too.
+So, here is my favorite way of implementing the singleton, which is using the `System.Lazy<T>` type.
 All you need to do is pass a delegate to the constructor which calls the single constructor, which is done most easily with a lambda expression.

-Let say I have a class called `SayHello.cs` with the singleton pattern:
+Let say I have a class called `SayHello.cs` with the singleton pattern implemented:

 ```csharp
 using System;